• Allergic Reaction/Anaphylaxis

 What is the difference between anaphylaxis and an allergic reaction?

 An allergic reaction can range from mild to severe.
 A person with a mild to moderate allergic reaction may develop a skin rash; a stuffy nose; red, watery eyes; abdominal cramps or nausea.
-The skin or body area in contact with the allergen may swell, turn red and may have hives.
+The skin or body area in contact with the allergen may swell, turn red.

 What is epinephrine?

 Epinephrine is a drug that slows or stops the effects of anaphylaxis.
-If a person has a known allergy that could lead to anaphylaxis, they may carry an epinephrine auto-injector (a syringe system, available by prescription only, containing a single dose administered as an injection).
+If a person has a known allergy that could lead to anaphylaxis, they may have been prescribed epinephrine, available as an auto-injector or a nasal spray.

-Is an epinephrine auto-injector used for any allergic reaction?
+Is an epinephrine used for any allergic reaction?

 No. It is used only for anaphylaxis.
-This medication is prescribed for a person who is known to have an allergy that could lead to anaphylaxis.
+This medication is prescribed for a person who is known to have a severe allergy that could lead to anaphylaxis.

 What if I’m alone with the person in anaphylaxis?
 Should I care first or call 9-1-1 first?

 If you are alone, assist them with administering the medication and then call 9-1-1.
+If you have a mobile phone call 9-1-1 and put the phone on speaker mode and immediately begin care.
+If you do not have a phone, give care immediately and call 9-1-1 after you administer the medication.
 While you wait for help to arrive, help the person sit in a comfortable position or have the person lie down if they are showing signs of shock.

 What types of things can trigger anaphylaxis?

-Anaphylaxis is a severe, life-threatening allergic reaction that can be triggered by many things including venomous insect stings, certain foods (like peanuts, tree nuts, shellfish, milk, eggs, soy and wheat), animal dander, plant pollen, latex or certain medications (like penicillin and sulfa drugs).
+Anaphylaxis is a severe, life-threatening allergic reaction that can be triggered by many things including venomous insect stings, certain foods (like peanuts, tree nuts, shellfish, milk, eggs, soy and wheat), animal dander, plant pollen, latex or certain medications (like antibiotics).

 What is shock?